-What is Drug Tolerance and Dependence?
+What is Drug Dependence?

-What are the Causes of Drug Tolerance and Dependence?
+What are the Causes of Drug Dependence?

-The main cause of drug tolerance and dependence is prolonged use or abuse of drugs.
+The main cause of drug dependence is prolonged use or abuse of drugs.
 However, this can vary depending on the specific drug, individual factors, and environmental influences.
 Here are some common factors that contribute to the development of drug tolerance and dependence

 1. Pharmacological factors

-Drug tolerance can develop due to the body’s natural ability to adapt to the presence of a drug.
+Drug dependence can develop due to the body’s natural ability to adapt to the presence of a drug.
 When you take a drug repeatedly, your body may upregulate or downregulate certain receptors, enzymes, or neurotransmitters to counteract the drug’s effects.
 These adaptations can lead to diminished drug responsiveness and the need for higher doses to achieve the desired effect.

 2. Genetic factors